 In the first instance you should make your complaint by contacting the office manager of the relevant Courts Service Office.
 Where possible, he or she will try to rectify the situation without delay.

-If you do not obtain a satisfactory result, or if for any reason you would prefer not to complain at the time, you should make your complaint in writing using the official Customer Comments Form.
+If you do not obtain a satisfactory result, or if for any reason you would prefer not to complain at the time, you should make your complaint in writing using the official online form or Customer Comments Form.

 All complaints will be dealt with promptly and in an objective and courteous manner.